 Writer: Kelly Sue DeConnick, Artist: Valentine de Landro, Colors: Cris Peter

 Unlimited will let you get through the first volume of Bitch Planet.
-It's violent and unspeakably gorgeous with its stylized pastel colors creating a stark contrast with the unflinching brutality of the world, a prison planet for women.
-It's not only entertaining in a dark sort of way, Bitch Planet is smart and unlike almost anything else you'll read.
+It's violent and absolutely gorgeous with its stylized pastel colors creating a stark contrast with the unflinching brutality of the prison planet for women.
+It's not only entertaining in a dark sort of way, Bitch Planet is smart and unlike almost anything else.
 You'll find yourself becoming complicit in the inherent violence of the Megaton, a handball-like game prisoners are forced to play.
 You're watching every bit as closely as the story's audience, enjoying the violence for sport and entertainment.

 Black Hammer (Dark Horse)

 Writer: Jeff Lemire, Artist: Dean Ormston, Colors: Dave Stewart